-The ARV Innovation Intelligence for Impact report 2023 is the second of a yearly series of reports presenting the innovations that the ARV project has developed, designed, and tested to help establish Climate Positive Circular Communities in Europe.
+The ARV Innovation Intelligence for Impact report 2024 is the third of a yearly series of reports presenting the innovations that the ARV project has developed, designed, and tested to help establish Climate Positive Circular Communities in Europe.
 The main objective of the report is to contribute to a speedy and wide scale implementation of CPCCs by putting innovative solutions on stage.

 It is in the ARV ambition to produce innovative solutions that go beyond state-of-the-art and offer compelling approaches and technologies to policy makers, local change makers, and business professionals to advance the adoption of the CPCCs concept.
-In this second edition of the Innovation Intelligence for Impact report, 23 innovations are presented.
-For the 2023 edition, the innovations were clustered in six categories - namely: products/technical solutions, methods, guidelines/instructions, processes, software, and models/systems.
+In this second edition of the Innovation Intelligence for Impact report, 35 innovations are presented.
+The innovations are clustered in six categories - namely: products/technical solutions, methods, guidelines/instructions, processes, software, and models/systems.
+Database is the seventh innovation category in the project, but to date no innovations within that primary category have not been finalised.

 The report is an actionable tool for disseminating the innovative approaches of the implemented solutions within the ARV demonstration sites and processes.
 To this end, the report provides information about the innovative solutions in an easy to understand, yet detailed manner.
-The solutions are presented in a standard format to allow a smooth reading and accessible insights, and hopefully sparking the interest of the reader to dive deeper into the subject matter.
+The solutions are presented in a standard format to allow a smooth reading and accessible insights and hopefully sparking the interest of the reader to dive deeper into the subject matter.